Man suspected in 3 King County shootings in under an hour held on $3M bail

 Around 1:42 p.m.
 Renton police responded to the other shooting and found a victim with several gunshot wounds, according to probable cause documents.
 Witnesses described seeing the suspect in a gold Dodge Journey.

-A sheriff’s office sergeant saw the suspect driving a gold Dodge south on I-5 from S. 188th St around 2:16 p.m., shortly after the SeaTac shooting, according to court documents.
+A sheriff’s office sergeant saw the suspect driving a gold Dodge south on I-5 from South 188th Street around 2:16 p.m., shortly after the SeaTac shooting, according to court documents.

-Several deputies joined the sergeant in pursuing the suspect and were able to detain him in Tacoma without incident.
+Several deputies joined the sergeant in pursuing the suspect and detained him in Tacoma without incident.
 The vehicle was registered to the suspect.

 Officials gathered comments from witnesses after reviewing video surveillance footage that captured the shootings, documents say.
 Other footage captured the suspect, who was later identified by police.